We are welcoming every kind of contribution. Here are a few ways to contribute to Brian.

 Help other users

-If you are comfortable with Brian, you could help other users on the forums.
-If you solved a non-trivial problem, such as installing Brian on an iPhone, you could also post a message in the forums to explain how you did it.
+If you are comfortable with Brian, you could help other users on the support mailing list.
+If you solved a non-trivial problem, such as installing Brian on an iPhone, you could also post a message explaining how you did it.

 Contribute to external libraries